In today’s article, I will teach you how to make beautiful Father’s Day Cards with your Cricut Maker or Cricut Explore Machine.

 Important when Using the Wheel & Cricut Maker: You need to install it in clamp “B” and score first.
 When Design Space brings notification to change tool, install fine point blade.

-For this tutorial, I used the Scoring Stylus, go ahead and install it on clamp “A” and fine point blade on clamp “B.”
+For this tutorial, I used the Scoring Stylus, go ahead and install it on clamp “A” and the fine point blade on clamp “B.”

 Cutting Mat 3